rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 <a name="0.1.22.3">0.1.22.3</a> **Multipart monographs or serials**.
 If the first volume or issue is lacking or imperfect to the degree that it impedes identification or access, and details of a perfect (or more perfect) exemplar cannot be determined, then base the description on the earliest available volume or issue that can supply the details necessary for the description.

 <a name="0.1.22.4">0.1.22.4</a>  **Resources for which the concept of perfect exemplar does not apply**.
-If describing resources for which the concept of perfect exemplar does not apply, describe the imperfect resource as it is.
+If describing resources for which the concept of perfect exemplar does not apply, describe the resource as it is.
 Such resources include unpublished items, such as manuscript maps and original works of art, as well as unique books or unique assemblages of published items, such as composite atlases.
-Use the mark of omission enclosed in square brackets to indicate lacunae as needed (see [0.4.63.1](/DCRMR/general-rules/Transcription/#0.4.63.1)).
+Use the mark of omission or supply a conjecture enclosed in square brackets to indicate lacunae as needed (see [Transcription, 0.4.63.1](/DCRMR/general-rules/Transcription/#0.4.63.1)).
 Make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) describing the imperfection of the resource in hand (see [9.3.37.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.37.1)).

 ## 0.1.3 Preferred source of information

 ### 0.1.31 Manifestations consisting of more than one page, leaf, sheet, or card

 <a name="0.1.31.1">0.1.31.1</a> For resources that consist of more than one page, leaf, sheet, or card, use the title page, title sheet, or title card as the preferred source of information.
-If information traditionally given on the title page is given on two facing pages or on pages on successive leaves, with or without repetition, treat all of these pages as the preferred source and make a note.
+If information traditionally given on the title page is given on two facing pages or on pages on successive leaves, with or without repetition, treat all of these pages as the preferred source and make a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) (see [9.3.3.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.3.1)) or other appropriate note.

 *Exception*: Treat half-titles or added non-letterpress title pages as separate sources of information.

 <a name="0.1.31.2">0.1.31.2</a> Treat facing pages or pages on successive leaves in different languages or scripts as a single source of information.
+For multiple sources of information in different languages and scripts, see [0.1.35.1](/DCRMR/general-rules/Data-provenance/#0.1.35.1).

 <a name="0.1.31.3">0.1.31.3</a> However, if the manifestation bears a cover or case issued with the resource that contains all the elements typically given on a title page and has more recent information than that provided on the title page, title sheet, or title card (e.g., a later edition statement and publication date), choose the cover as the preferred source of information.
 Make a note to indicate that the cover has been chosen as the preferred source (see [1.29.31.1](/DCRMR/title/Note-on-title/#1.29.31.1)).